dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

     return jsonify(new_exam), 201
 ```

-This creates a Flask application, based on SQLAlchemy and PostgreSQL, that is capable of accepting `POST` requests to create new instances of `exam` and capable of accepting `GET` requests to serialize these instances as a JSON array.
+This file now creates a Flask application, based on SQLAlchemy and PostgreSQL, that is capable of accepting `POST` requests to create new instances of `exam` and capable of accepting `GET` requests to serialize these instances as a JSON array.

-To easily run this application, you will create a script called `bootstrap.sh` in the `backend` directory with the following code:
+Now, to facilitate running this application, you can create a script called `bootstrap.sh` in the `backend` directory with the following code:

 ```bash
 #!/bin/bash